BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python.md

 Category: AWS
 Tags: Python, Command line

-# Updating Makefile to a Python script
+# Updating Makefile to a Python script Part 1

 I was over on yyjtech slack the other day when [The Codependent Codr](https://www.codependentcodr.com/) mentioned that he is using a Makefile for his project and someone replied "I really hope you just say the word `Makefile` because of very old habit."

 I'm not against Makefiles, I use them at work and I started this project using one.
 For running a few quick commands, it's really simple.
 When I was writing my cleanup script I found that sometimes my docker container would die.
 Like I finish a post, walk away for 12+ hours and come back and the container is no longer running.
 So I want to do if container exists and running, kill container then remove, else if container exists, but not running, just remove, then carry on.
 I'm sure anyone who has used Make more than I have is thinking it's 3 lines of code to do what you want.
 And while I could spend some time learning Make more, I just don't want to right now.
 I want to try re-doing this in Python, see how much nicer, or more work it is.

-My Makefile is currently sitting at 19 lines 68 words.
-After I stared writing my Python script I got curious about what the difference will be and figure it'll be nice to see lines/word count at random times throughout the process.
+My Makefile is currently sitting at 8 lines 21 words. * This is for just the clean function * After I stared writing my Python script I got curious about what the difference will be and figure it'll be nice to see lines/word count at random times throughout the process.
 After writing Part 1 I also decided to add how long each function takes to run just to see if there is any vast difference.

 ```
+cat Makefile
+current_container = $(shell docker ps -af name=gnoinski -q)

+clean:
+	rm -rf output/*
+ifneq ($(current_container),)
+	docker kill $(current_container)
+	docker rm $(current_container)
+endif

+---

 wc Makefile
- 19  68 586 Makefile
+  8  21 187 Makefile
 ```

 ### Requirements